Skidmore's special preprofessional niche and attitude

 Exercise Science major “way ahead of the curve”

-Housed in the Williamson Athletics Center—until the new Center for Integrated Sciences is built—Skidmore’s exercise science major is an equally unusual major, with only a handful of liberal arts colleges in the country offering it, according to professor of health sciences Pat Fehling.
+Housed in the Williamson Athletics Center—until the new Center for Integrated Sciences is built—Skidmore's Health and Exercise Sciences Program offers this unusual major, with only a handful of liberal arts colleges in the country offering it, according to Professor Pat Fehling.
 Each year, roughly 20 students graduate with a degree in exercise sciences.

 “When it comes to health sciences, we are way ahead of the curve,” says Fehling.
 “We are certainly mindful of career preparation for our students, but our emphasis is on the science of health, the fundamentals.
 We do far more faculty-student collaborative research than other schools with this major.
 It is our strength and our hallmark.
 It is our philosophy that the line between our research and our teaching is blurred.
 We definitely teach through our research.”

 And that research is more than just an academic exercise.
-This December, for example, Jonathan R. Brestoff Parker ’08, a grad student at the University of Pennsylvania School of Medicine, and his mentor, professor of health sciences Thomas H. Reynolds, were awarded U.S. Patent No. 8,598,150 for use of an antioxidant compound that shows promise in the treatment of obesity and related disorders, such as type-2 diabetes.
+For example, Jonathan R. Brestoff Parker '08, a grad student at the University of Pennsylvania School of Medicine, and his mentor, Professor Thomas H. Reynolds, were awarded U.S. Patent No. 8,598,150 for use of an antioxidant compound that shows promise in the treatment of obesity and related disorders, such as type-2 diabetes.
 Their discovery that treating obese mice with an antioxidant called MnTBAP decreases obesity and improves type-2 diabetes through significant weight loss took place when Brestoff engaged in collaborative summer research with Reynolds.
 For more details, click here.

 Faculty Student Research Triples